1947 Quarter Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 S5,532,000553,0009.9964%

-The 1947 quarter mintage data shows typical post-war production levels: Philadelphia led with 22.5 million, Denver followed with 15.3 million, and San Francisco produced 5.5 million.
-Combined, over 43 million quarters entered circulation to support the booming economy.
+The 1947 quarter mintage data shows classic post-war production: Philadelphia led with 22.5 million, Denver followed with 15.3 million, and San Francisco produced 5.5 million.
+Combined, over 43 million quarters entered circulation—slightly down from the prior year but still substantial.

 CoinVaueChecker App 10

-Each 1947 quarter variety offers unique collecting opportunities—from the common Philadelphia strikes to the scarce Proof-Like specimens discovered years after minting.
+Each 1947 quarter variety offers unique collecting opportunities—from the common Philadelphia strikes to the scarce Proof-Like specimens that weren’t discovered until decades after minting.

 • 1947-D (Denver)